-If you have recently moved within California to a new permanent address, or you have changed your name, or you want to change where your ballot is being mailed, you can update your address by re-registering to vote here: https://registertovote.ca.gov/
+If you recently moved to a new permanent address within California, changed your name, or want to change where your ballot is mailed, you can re-register to vote at registertovote.ca.gov.

-If you miss the October 19th deadline, you can still conditionally register to vote and cast a provisional ballot in person at your County Elections Office at any time up to and including Election Day.
-Elections Offices by County in California can be found here.
-You can also go to Early Voting Stations for the Same Day Voter Registration Process, or you can register and vote provisionally on Election Day at your polling place.
+If you miss the October 24th deadline, you can still conditionally register to vote and cast a provisional ballot in-person at your County Elections Office at any time through Election Day.
+For more information, contact your county’s Elections Office.
+You can also go to Early Voting Stations for Same Day Voter Registration, or register and vote provisionally on Election Day at your polling place.

 Your provisional ballot will be counted when your County Elections Official verifies your voter registration.
-For other states voter registration deadlines, please visit: www.vote.org/voter-registration-deadlines/
+For other states voter registration deadlines, please visit vote.org.

-CALIFORNIA RESIDENTS: For the November 3 General Election, every registered voter will receive a ballot in the mail.
-This is the result of an Executive Order Signed by Governor Gavin Newsom in response to the COVID-19 Pandemic.
+California Residents: For the November 8th, 2022 Election, every registered voter will receive a ballot in the mail.

-You may return your voted ballot by mail, in person, or to a drop box (County Elections Offices will provide special secure boxes for voters to drop off their completed ballot).
+You can return your completed ballot by mail, in-person, or to a drop box.
+County Elections Offices will provide special secure boxes for voters to drop off their completed ballot.

 - Vote-by-mail ballots that are personally delivered must be delivered no later than the close of polls at 8:00 p.m. on Election Day.